Side Effect Tips

 - feeling hot or cold

 - muscle cramps and aches

 Reversible Posterior Leukoencephalopathy Syndrome (RPLS).
-A condition called reversible posterior leukoencephalopathy syndrome (RPLS) can happen while taking INLYTA.
+A condition called reversible posterior leukoencephalopathy syndrome (RPLS) can happen during treatment with INLYTA.
 Call your healthcare provider right away if you get:

 - high blood pressure

 - blindness or change in vision

 Protein in your urine.
 Your healthcare provider should check your urine for protein before and during your treatment with INLYTA.
 If you develop protein in your urine, your healthcare provider may decrease your dose of INLYTA or stop your treatment.

 Liver problems.
 Your healthcare provider will do blood tests before and during your treatment with INLYTA.
 Your healthcare provider may delay or stop your treatment with INLYTA if you develop severe liver problems.

 The most common side effects of INLYTA include: